Article Badge Image

 Online banks, just like traditional banks, have FDIC insurance.

-This means that the money you deposit to your online savings account is as safe as it can be.
+This means the money you deposit to your online savings account is as safe as possible.

-The FDIC offers coverage on up to $250,000 per depositor, per account type at covered banks.
+The FDIC offers coverage of up to $250,000 per depositor per account type at covered banks.

 If your online bank shuts down, the FDIC will reimburse you for any amount lost, up to the $250,000 limit.